M58-ENSIBS/CLOG/BONUS - CAFEEEE/readme.md

     Total Caffeine Calculation:
         The tool calculates and displays the total estimated caffeine dose based on the user's selections.

+## Limits of the project

+As I'm really bad in CSS and Native JS, the project is not really beautiful and the code is not really clean.
+I'm sorry for that, I'm working on it.

 ## Customize and Contribute